 Versant English Assessment – Measuring English Speaking Skills

 Many councils use Versant from Pearson TalentLens UK to quickly ascertain applicants’ English comprehension and ability to converse with passengers.
 Versant has been proven to help councils screen their applicants on a supervised or unsupervised basis and only put those forward for interview or successful licensing application, who are able to meet an acceptable level of spoken English.

 Issuing licences for taxi and, or private hire drivers with insufficient English language capabilities can not only have a negative effect on the passenger experience, but also affect a duty to protect and safeguard.

 Contact our team to see how you can introduce Versant as part of your recruitment and selection process.

-Next Steps: Join our webinar this September on Safeguarding and the Importance of Testing English Language Proficiency
+Next Steps: Download our on-demand webinar on Safeguarding and the Importance of Testing English Language Proficiency